ZETALVX/AI-Telegram-Bot-DialoGPT/README.md

 # AI-Telegram-Bot-DialoGPT
-Basic GPT AI Chatbot with DIalo-GPT Large and Telegram integration.
+Basic GPT AI Chatbot with DIalo-GPT Large and Telegram integration using Python.

 ******************
 **The code is made by me, and you are free to use it.
 I only ask you, if you appreciate my work, to cite me in case you will use it for any purpose.